 Core positioning: Use AI for specific tasks.
 Demos, arrangement ideas, stem separation, and mastering assistance.
 Whilst maintaining human control of creative decisions.
 Be transparent about what’s AI versus human-created.

 Execution: Define clear boundaries (public or private) about what you will and won’t use AI for.
 Position yourself as curator and a creative director.
 The human value ‘add in’, in an AI-assisted workflow.
-Share your process openly with clients.
-It builds trust through transparency and differentiates you from pure AI output or competitors who seek to hide their methods.
+Share your process openly.
+Transparency builds trust and separates you from competitors hiding their AI use (and there are a lot of them).

 Best for: Producers competing on speed plus quality.
 Content creators, commercial music, and production libraries where turnaround time matters as much as artistic purity.
 Artists who are comfortable with technology as a creative tool, not a threat.
 Markets where clients care about professional results delivered efficiently.